 3. Describing the genesis of a horrible event that shattered your life

-Ishmael Beah was only twelve years old when war forced him to flee his home, and he soon found himself a child soldier, carrying a gun and committing acts he could never have contemplated.
+Ishmael Beah was only 12 years old when war forced him to flee his home, and he soon found himself a child soldier, carrying a gun and committing acts he could never have contemplated.
 Here’s how he starts off his A Long Way Gone: Memoirs of a Boy Soldier, a national bestseller:

 “There were all kinds of stories about the war that made it sound as if it were happening in a faraway and different land.
 It wasn’t until refugees started passing through our town that we began to see that it was actually taking place in our country.
 Families who had walked hundreds of miles told how relatives had been killed and their houses burned.
 Some people felt sorry for them and offered them places to stay, but most of the refugees refused, because they said the war would eventually reach our town.”